You are currently browsing the category archive for the ‘Freedom’ category.

 The ivory tower covered in camouflage.

 It is safe to say that the Academy is an ancient type of institution that has survived to the present by appearing to be what society needs it to be in any era.
-Study the history of higher education in the West and it is easy to notice that the great universities have not existed in spite of what they imagine to be the barbarism and ignorance of the profane, but as a mode of cultural expression, a conglomeration of beliefs and rituals, a matrix of ideas given a particular form in the material world.
+Study the history of higher education in the West and it is easy to notice that the great universities have not existed in spite of what they imagine to be the barbarism and ignorance of the profane, but as a mode of cultural expression, 9th gatea conglomeration of beliefs and rituals, a matrix of ideas given a particular form in the material world.
 In other words, the Academy is an extension of culture.
 It offers a product that society wants and survives by making that product seem relevant.
 It has always been that way; though the outer wrapper of the product is redesigned again and again to reinforce existing narratives of power and faith.
 In the rare times it fails to do this: Kent State, May 4, 1970.

 As Martin Petersen writes of CIA tradecraft standards (intelligence agencies being very similar to universities), “We have to establish our credibility and usefulness individual by individual, administration by administration.
 There is no down time when it comes to quality” (“What I Learned in 40 Years of Doing Intelligence Analysis for US Foreign Policymakers,” Studies in Intelligence, Vol. 55, No. 1).
 Without being too cynical, we could easily convince ourselves that establishing credibility and usefulness is one of the ongoing directives of the Academy: we want to matter.